Student societies and partnerships

 Founded in 2017, and unanimously voted a full member in 2018, ELSA Bristol is a thriving member of the ELSA network.
 Membership to this Society provides students with exceptional opportunities for foreign paid legal work experience prospects, entry to local, national, and global academic competitions, access to seminars and conferences with honoured professors and access to an international network of like-minded, passionate individuals from different backgrounds.
 This year, ELSA Bristol will continue offering such opportunities in a safe and diverse background and will confidently resume in person events for all interested students.

-University of Bristol Criminal Justice Society
+The University of Bristol Women in Law Society